unstoppabledomains/dev-docs/identity/guides/login-scopes.md

 ## humanity_check
 `optional: true`

-The Login with Unstoppable `humanity_check` scope must be added to the library for existing apps that want to integrate the Humanity Check feature using Captcha.
+The Login with Unstoppable `humanity_check` scope must be added to the library for existing apps that want to integrate the Humanity Check feature using CAPTCHA.

-After the user authenticates and proves their identity with Captcha, the application will receive a `humanity_check_id`, which is a unique identifier for each user to serve as that user's "humanity check"
+After the user authenticates and proves their identity with CAPTCHA, the application will receive a `humanity_check_id`, which is a unique identifier for each user to serve as that user's "humanity check"

 See [Humanity Check for Login](/identity/overview/humanity-check.md) for more information on identity providers, humanity check, and plans for future releases.